jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 - Develop new features for MyOptus App (MOA)
 - Maintain business as usual (BAU) tasks
-- Working with our squad members in the tribe to take ownership of the project
+- Working with squad, tribe style argle
 - Develop and update accessibility feature
 - Review other iOS developers' Pull Request
 - Setup and maintain CI/CD server for the tribe